 Platform-specific guidelines for dependencies follow next.

-sudo apt-get install python-setuptools sudo apt-get install python-dev sudo apt-get install libpq-dev
+apt-get install python-setuptools apt-get install python-dev apt-get install python-pip pip install --upgrade pip

 libxml2/libxsltlibs are usually already installed.
 Together with Python